Skip to content

 • keepalive_ms — faster keepalives detect dead paths sooner but consume more bandwidth.
 200 ms is a reasonable default.

-• Scheduler choicemedia_aware is the right default for video flows carried over MPEG-TS.
+• Scheduler choiceadaptive is the right default for video flows carried over MPEG-TS, especially heterogeneous cellular + satellite bonds.
 Use round_robin for bonded non-video data (e.g. bulk file transfers) where IDR detection is a no-op.
+With adaptive, weight_hint only seeds each leg’s initial capacity prior — the controller then discovers the real capacity, so you no longer hand-shape the split.

 • SRT paths are deferred.
 UDP / QUIC / RIST are supported today; SRT as a per-leg transport (with libsrt’s own ARQ and encryption per-path) is planned but not yet shipped.